Zahabiya: Claims

 Because followers of Zahabiya attribute their authenticity to Imam Reza through Ma'ruf al-Karkhi, they believe that the imam narrated the Hadith of Golden Chain in Nishapur and the order became known as Zahabiya ("golden").
 Ma'ruf al-Karkhi's relationship with Imam Reza is questionable.
-The Hadith of Golden Chain is a proof of the guardianship which the imam received from his father and entrusted to his son, Imam Jawad, not something he gave to Ma'ruf al-Karkhi.
+The Hadith of the Golden Chain is a proof of the guardianship which the imam received from his father and entrusted to his son, Imam Jawad, not something he gave to Ma'ruf al-Karkhi.
 There is no logical connection between this hadith and the name Zahabiya.

 Another claim is that no Sunnis were in the Zahabiya order; its elders and guardians were Twelvers, and their authenticity reaches the Infallible Imam.
 For this reason, they became known as Zahabiya; like gold, they are free of the disagreement and enmity of the family of Muhammad.
 However, most Zahabiya Qutbs were Sunni; some, such as Junayd Baghdadi, Ahmad Ghazali, Abul Qasim Gurgani, Abubakr Nassaj Toosi and Abu al-Najib Suhrawardi, were not Twelvers.

 Through their Qutbs, Zahabiya seekers' existential copper turns into gold; they became free of materialism and egotistical temptation, and may guide other seekers.
 However, some Zahabiya Qutbs or followers have moral, political or social problems; some Qutbs have drifted towards Freemasonry.
 When Seyyed Abdullah Borzeshabadi rebelled and disobeyed the order of his master Khajeh Eshaq Khuttalani to pledge allegiance to Muhammad Nurbakhsh Qahistani, Khajeh Eshaq Khuttalani said: "Zahaba Abdullah" ("Abdullah is gone" or "Abdullah became gold").
 For this reason, the order was formed and named Zahabiya.
 It is sometimes known as Zahabiya Eqteshashiah ("Anarchy Zahabiya") because Sufis called sectarian unrest without the permission of a sect's current leader Eqteshash ("Anarchy"); if it led to the formation of other independent sects, they were identified as baseless and unreliable with the addition of Eqteshashiah.